loyjoy/academy/experiences/variables/functions.md

   ### SignInToken
     Returns a token unique per session even if you are not signed in. e.g.: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJjdXN0b21lciBpc3MiLCJleHAiOjE2NTUxMTMyMDF9.xBq5X0bBhJygojavvp3ng5NWN-nqZioDoLb4laJLhpY'
+    You can use this code e.g. to prepare a link for your user to let him be already signed in if he clicks it.
+    'loyjoy_token=eyJ0...'

   ### Text message double-opt-in
-    ------- values richtig?
     Returns 'true', if the current user has done the double-opt-in in the sms-opt-in module and 'false' if not.

   ### Text message single-opt-in
-    ------ values richtig?
-    Returns 'true', if the current user has done the signle-opt-in in the sms-opt-in module and 'false' if not.
+    Returns 'true', if the current user has done the single-opt-in in the sms-opt-in module and 'false' if not.

   ### StringContains
     Checks if the given variable (argument 1) contains the string (argument 2).
 It even works with arrays.